Have you made any of the same mistakes I have?

 - Purchasing containers before I created a plan – Sometimes, 40% off coupons are your worst enemy.
 I have a really bad habit of bringing containers home with me from wherever I go.
 It wouldn’t be an issue if they were actually the right containers, but chances are they’re not, which is why I have quite a few piles of empty baskets and bins around here.

 - Not having a system for projects in progress – It’s crazy to think about how many things end up getting shoved here, there, and everywhere.
 I have boxes and bins stuffed with things I’ve started, but haven’t gotten around to finishing.
-One of the things I’m working on for my new space is a 12-shelf wire rack that I’m creating using one of these* to store unfinished projects – scrapbook layouts, art journal pages, and whatever else I happen to be working on at the moment.
+One of the things I’m working on for my new space is a 12-shelf wire rack that I’m creating using wire storage cubes* to store unfinished projects – scrapbook layouts, art journal pages, and whatever else I happen to be working on at the moment.
 If you don’t have a system for these things, they end up getting stashed wherever and then you can never find them again.

-If you’re interested, you can find 5 More Mistakes to Avoid When Organizing Your Creative Space here.
+If you’re interested, you can find 5 More Mistakes to Avoid When Organizing Your Creative Space.

 This post is part of the Creative Mistakes mini-series.
 You can find the other posts in this series here: